cityai/ecowiki/ecowiki/content/london/home.md

 # Startups
-Check the newest startups from 113 locally
+Explore the newest startups working with AI technologies, from a total of 113 companies.

 <div class=logoCB>
 Powered by: <a href="https://crunchbase.com/"><img src="/images/Crunchbase_logo_crop.png" style="width:20%;"/></a>